nipoppy/nipoppy/README.md

    - Make sure you have the appropriate HeuDiConv container in your [global configs](./workflow/global_configs.json)
    - Use [run_bids_conv.py](workflow/bids_conv/run_bids_conv.py) to run HeuDiConv `stage_1` and `stage_2`.
       - Run `stage_1` to generate a list of available protocols from the DICOM header.
 These protocols are listed in `<DATASET_ROOT>/bids/.heudiconv/<participant_id>/info/dicominfo_ses-<session_id>.tsv`
-      - Sameple command:
+      - Example command:
-         - TODO
+         - python run_bids_conv.py --global_config ../global_configs.json --stage 1 --participant_id MNI01 --session_id 01

       - Update [sample heuristic file](workflow/bids_conv/sample_heuristic.py) to create a name-mapping (i.e. dictionary) for bids organization based on the list of available protocols. **Copy this file into `$DATASET_ROOT/proc/heuristic.py`.**
       - Run `stage_2` to convert the dicoms into BIDS format based on the mapping from `$DATASET_ROOT/proc/heuristic.py`.
-      - Sameple command:
+      - Example command:
-         - TODO
+         - python run_bids_conv.py --global_config ../global_configs.json --stage 2 --participant_id MNI01 --session_id 01

        - The above scripts are written to work on a single participant.
 The entire dataset can be BIDSified using a "for loop" or if you have access to a cluster you can run it parallel using queue submission [scripts](workflow/bids_conv/scripts/hpc/)
        - If you are doing this for the first time, you should first try [run_bids_conv.py](workflow/bids_conv/run_bids_conv.py) in a `test mode` by following these steps: